perliedman/reproject/README.md

 ## usage

-reproject currently only works with node.js, since proj4node, which reproject relies on, does not play nice with for example browserify.
 Installation is easy with npm:

     npm install reproject

+It works well in the browser with for example [browserify](http://browserify.org/).

 ## api